 Where To Start – Seeds Or Runners

-Your first consideration is should you start with seeds or runners – plants that have been established and are capable of producing fruit.
+Your first consideration is whether should you start with seeds or runners – plants that have been established and are capable of producing fruit.

 Starting with seeds